GregShiner/gregshiner.com/content/posts/nonagram_solver/index.md

 This is because there are still many permutations of the line that have that space empty.
 Looking only at the overlap between the individual segments prevents this issue.

-Now notice that the line on the top is the left-most solution, meaning every segment is placed as far left as possible, hence why we label it as such.
+Now notice that the line on the top is the left-most solution, meaning every segment is placed as far left as possible.
 As we slide the segments to the right as far as they can go, we end up with the right-most solution.
 This means that we don't even need to calculate each possible position of each segment.
 We only need to find the left and right-most solutions to refine our line.